Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 \section{Background estimation}

-The yield and distribution of the total SM background are estimated from data with the extended ``ABCD'' method~\cite{Choi:2019mip}.
-All SM background processes are estimated simultaneously in this method, with no direct use of simulation, which is possible because of the similar background composition in the SR independent of the ABCD variables.
-In simulation, the method is found to provide accurate predictions independent of the SM process, which is further confirmed by the tests performed in data with PR-WH and PR-ZH described in Section~\ref{sec:PR}.
+Particle multiplicity distributions in simulation are especially sensitive to the parton shower model and to the tracking efficiency uncertainties, which can introduce sizeable variations.
+Thus, the yields and distributions of the SM background processes are allowed to deviate from the compositions stated in Section~\ref{sec:selection}.
+They are estimated from data with the extended ``ABCD'' method~\cite{Choi:2019mip}.
+The extended ABCD method relies on dividing the plane of two variables into nine subregions instead of the usual four of the traditional ABCD method.
+Compared to the four-region ABCD method, the extended ABCD method incorporates corrections for effects from residual dependence between the two variables at the expense of increased statistical uncertainty.
+All SM background processes are estimated simultaneously in this method, with no direct use of simulation, which is possible because of the similar distribution across the SR bins for all different SM processes, as shown in simulation.

-The extended ``ABCD'' method relies on dividing into nine subregions the plane of two variables: the multiplicity (\nSUEPConstituents) of the SUEP candidate and a channel-specific variable that distinguishes the signal from the SM processes.
+The two variables chosen for the extended ABCD method are the multiplicity (\nSUEPConstituents) of the SUEP candidate and a channel-specific variable that distinguishes the signal from the SM processes.
 In the \WH channel, the second variable is \boostedSphericity, which reflects the expected spherical distribution of the SUEP shower.
-In the \ZH channel, \pTleadjet is used as it was found to be less correlated with \nSUEPConstituents, and to provide better separation than \boostedSphericity.
-Compared to the four-region ABCD method, the extended ABCD method incorporates corrections for effects from residual dependence between the two variables.
+In the \ZH channel, the reconstructed SUEP is slightly less boosted because of a more inclusive selection.
+As a consequence, for SM processes, the momentum of the jet recoiling against the vector boson, \pTleadjet, is softer and less correlated with \nSUEPConstituents in the \ZH channel than in the \WH channel.
+As \pTleadjet offers better sensitivity than \boostedSphericity, we chose to use it as the second variable for the \ZH channel.
 The bin boundaries of the extended ABCD method are chosen for each SR to reduce nonclosure effects, defined as the difference between the observed and predicted yields, based on simulation.
+Closure tests were performed to compare the performance of the extended ABCD and the four-region ABCD methods in simulation in SR-WH and SR-ZH.
+In the closure tests, the extended ABCD method was found to reduce the nonclosure from 25\% (20\%) to 2\% (5\%) for SR-WH (SR-ZH).
+In simulation, closure tests of the method using the SM processes contributing to each SR, as discussed in Section~\ref{sec:selection}, demonstrate that the method accurately reproduces the simulated background yields.
+This is further confirmed by the tests performed in data with PR-WH and PR-ZH described in Section~\ref{sec:PR}.